 The lower 7 bits of the first 8 characters of the password are used to form a 56-bit integer; with the first character providing the most significant 7 bits, and the 8th character providing the least significant 7 bits.

-The salt is used to to mutate the normal DES encrypt operation by swapping bits i and i+24 in the DES E-Box output if and only if bit i is set in the salt value.
+The salt value from step 2 is used to to mutate the normal DES encrypt operation by swapping bits i and i+24 in the DES E-Box output if and only if bit i is set in the salt value.

 The 64-bit result of the last round of step 5 is then lsb-padded with 2 zero bits.

 The resulting 66-bit integer is encoded in big-endian order using the hash64-big format.
-This forms the first checksum segment.
+This is the first checksum segment.

-The final checksum string is the concatenation of the checksum segments generated from steps 7 and 8, in order.
+The final checksum string is the concatenation of the two checksum segments, in order.

-The original bigcrypt algorithm was designed for 7-bit us-ascii encoding only (as evidenced by the fact that it discards the 8th bit of all password bytes).
+The original crypt16 algorithm was designed for 7-bit us-ascii encoding only (as evidenced by the fact that it discards the 8th bit of all password bytes).